gmarkall/numba/docs/source/cuda/memory.rst

 The memory is allocated once for the duration of the kernel, unlike traditional dynamic memory management.

+There are two allocation methods for shared memory:

+- Static allocation, where the size of the array is hardcoded into the kernel.
+  Static allocation is supported for integer and tuple shapes.

+- Dynamic allocation, where the size of the array is set at launch time, and is part of the kernel configuration.
+Dynamic allocation is supported for integer shapes only.
+Any shared arrays that are marked as dynamic all use the same allocation of memory - if two dynamic shared arrays are created, modifications to one will

 .. function:: numba.cuda.shared.array(shape, type)
    :noindex: